fxdgm/fxdgm/docs/source/index.rst

 Installation
 ============
-| Install the FENICSxDGM package with pip to get all the implemented functions.
+| Install the fxdgm package with pip to get all the implemented functions.

 .. code-block::